MarwanAshrafKhalil/Nextjs-Ecommerce/README.md

 the page is redirected to products then the item is removed not the viceversa Sometimes the getProduct is called before the createProduct is fulfilled How to edit productForm
--->
+Check await keyboard before dispatch for post and put -->